Nampally Assembly constituency

 Nampally Assembly constituency is a constituency of Telangana Legislative Assembly, India.
-It is one among 15 constituencies in Capital city of Hyderabad.
+It is one among 15 constituencies in the capital city of Hyderabad.
 It is part of Secunderabad Lok Sabha constituency.

-Jaffar Hussain Meraj of All India Majlis-e-Ittehadul Muslimeen is representing the constituency for the second time.
+Majid Hussain of All India Majlis-e-Ittehadul Muslimeen is representing the constituency after the 2023 Telangana elections which he subsequently won by narrowly defeating Congress candidate Mohammed Feroz Khan and replaced incumbent Jaffer Hussain who instead became MLA of Yakhutpura constituency.

 Extent of the constituency

 Nampally was carved out of Asifnagar Assembly constituency before the 2009 elections as per Delimitation Act of 2002.

-The Assembly Constituency presently comprises the following neighbourhoods:
+The constituency presently comprises the following neighbourhoods: